ec-builds/enterprise-homelab/projects/network-infrastructure/README.md

 # 🌐 Network Infrastructure

-**Status: 🟢 Operational (Phase 1)**
+**Status:** 🟢 Operational (Phase 1)

-The physical and logical foundation of the homelab — routing, switching, wireless, IP design, and core network services.
+The physical and logical foundation of the homelab—routing, switching, wireless, IP design, and core network services.

+> [!NOTE]
-The current environment is built around an ASUS RT-AX5400 router with DHCP reservations for infrastructure devices and guest network isolation for IoT devices.
-Future phases will introduce managed switching, VLAN segmentation, and a dedicated firewall platform.
+> The current environment is built around an ASUS RT-AX5400 router that consolidates routing, firewall, DHCP, VPN, and wireless services.
+This intentionally simplifies the initial homelab while providing a stable foundation for learning and future expansion.

 ## Objectives